 As noted above, the COVID-19 pandemic may adversely affect our future business, results of operations, and financial condition.
-We have addressed some of the potential impacts throughout this document.

 The future effects of changing climatic conditions on our business is uncertain.
 For information about possible effects, please refer to our Risk Factor titled "Pandemics, hurricanes and other natural disasters may impact our incurred losses, the amount and timing of paid claims, our inventory of notices of default and our Minimum Required Assets under PMIERs."